bhaswara/DL_Project/datasets/day2night/testA/readme.md

-Put test A here, for example night image
+Put test A image here, for example night image